euan-forrester/photo-recommender/README.md

 - Copy your ssh public key (contained in `~/.ssh/id_rsa.pub`.
 If that file doesn't exist, run `ssh-keygen -t rsa` to generate it)
 - Fill in your Flickr API key and secret: https://www.flickr.com/services/apps/create/apply
 - Fill in your numerical Flickr user ID.
 You may need to get your numerical ID from: http://idgettr.com/
+- Fill in a master password for the various databases

 ### Run terraform